Muscle weakness: Introduction

 Treatment plans for muscle weakness are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, the severity of muscle weakness and other factors.
 Treatment generally involves a multifaceted plan that addresses the cause, helps to build strength, decreases the risk of developing complications, ...more treatments »

 Muscle weakness: Misdiagnosis

 Diagnosing muscle weakness and its cause may be delayed or missed because in some cases, muscle weakness may not be severe enough for a person to seek medical care.
 Muscle weakness may also progress slowly or occur intermittently, also delaying a diagnosis.
-A diagnosis may also be delayed because a person may assume that muscle weakness is a normal part of the ...more misdiagnosis »
+A diagnosis may also be delayed because a person may assume that muscle weakness is a normal ...more misdiagnosis »

 Symptoms of Muscle weakness